 - Unlike registered charities, non-profit organizations cannot issue official tax receipts.

-Do registered charities have to follow any rules?
+Do registered charities have to follow rules?

 Yes.
 Registered charities must respect: